CentaurusInfra/mizar/README.md

 # Mizar – High Scale and High Performance Cloud Network #

 Mizar is a high scale and high-performance cloud network to run virtual machines, containers, and other compute workloads.
-We built Mizar from ground-up on top of [Geneve protocol](https://tools.ietf.org/html/draft-ietf-nvo3-geneve-08) and [XDP](https://prototype-kernel.readthedocs.io/en/latest/networking/XDP/).
+We built Mizar from ground-up on top of [XDP](https://prototype-kernel.readthedocs.io/en/latest/networking/XDP/).
 Mizar's main building block is an XDP program that runs on each host.
 The program implements virtual functions including overlay switching, routing, virtual endpoints, load-balancing, NAT, etc.

 Mizar network has the following advantages: